funatsufumiya/vscode-extensions/without-bom/README.md

 # without-bom README

-remove BOM for UTF-8 BOM text file
+Remove the BOM from text files encoded with UTF-8 with BOM.